sodafoundation/architecture-analysis/specs/daito/OpenAPI_Design.md

 ### Device Northbound Interface Definitions

 For this very first version of VMware OpenAPI, we only support the most basic interfaces that VMware plugins might use.
-Each plugin is supposed to inherit these interfaces and implement accordingly.
 Further functions will be gradually added based on requirements later.

 | Interface | Description |